devopsnowinc/examples/old-traces-to-clickhouse/README.md

 2. This will create `./traces-<service>.json` files in your current directory
 3. When ready, run the migrator tool (will add link to `main.go` compiled binary here) to create corresponding ClickHouse inserts

-        $ ./trace-migration-tool -service console-ui --file single-trace-console-ui-test-new.json > import-traces.sql
+        $ ./trace-migration-tool -service console-ui --file trace-console-ui.json > import-traces.sql
         2022/09/09 18:01:18 Generating ClickHouse INSERT statements for service console-ui via file single-trace-console-ui-test-new.json...
         2022/09/09 18:01:23 Done!

-4. Copy the generated import-traces.sql to the clickhouse pod and run:
+4. Copy the generated `import-traces.sql` to the clickhouse pod and run:

         $ clickhouse-client < /tmp/import.sql